 But one main reason that they defend their case so aggressively goes beyond their concerns about having to pay you.
 If an accident is found to be the trucking company's fault, not only will they have to compensate you, but the blemish on their record may also cost them future business.
 Statistical data is compiled on a yearly basis to track the number and type of accidents trucking companies transporting hazardous materials are involved in, and this data can be a determining factor in whether a trucking company is eligible to bid on or receive contracts.
 Admission of fault for accidents and insurance payouts can directly affect a trucking company's bottom line and profitability, so they are going to aggressively defend any accident claims brought against them.

 Make no mistake: these are not fender-bender car accident cases we're talking about here.
 Correctly handling a complex injury or death case like this will frankly be impossible to do alone.
 The trucking company, its insurance company, and their lawyers have an automatic advantage because it's their industry and because they've got the resources and incentives to fight you for the long haul.
 The trucking industry and its lawyers leave nothing to chance, so neither should you.

-The trucking company will have its lawyers do whatever they can to limit or even eliminate the trucking company’s liability for your claims and leave you with nothing.
+The trucking company will have its lawyers do whatever they can to limit or even eliminate the trucking company's liability for your claims and leave you with nothing.
 You need someone on your side to help hold them accountable for the injuries their tanker truck or hazardous spill has caused.
-They took on the risk in transporting hazardous materials, not you.
-There is no reason you should suffer for their negligence or go at this alone.The attorneys at Grossman Law Offices have 25 years of experience dealing with these cases, and we’re here to help.
+The trucking company took on the risk in transporting hazardous materials, not you.
+There is no reason you should have to suffer for their negligence or go at this alone.The attorneys at Grossman Law Offices have 25 years of experience dealing with these cases, and we're here to help.
 Give us a call at (855) 326-0000.